encode/httpx/docs/advanced.md

 to provide a custom Transport object that will be used to perform the actual sending of the requests.

-These Transport objects must implement some methods from [`httpcore`'s API](https://www.encode.io/httpcore/api/), either `httpcore.AsyncHTTPTransport` if you're using `AsyncClient`, or `httpcore.SyncHTTPTransport` if you're using `Client`.
+These Transport objects must implement at least one method from [`httpcore`'s API](https://www.encode.io/httpcore/api/), either `httpcore.AsyncHTTPTransport` if you're using `AsyncClient`, or `httpcore.SyncHTTPTransport` if you're using `Client`.

-Specifically you *MUST* implement `request`, and `close` or `aclose` depending on the type of client you're using.
+Specifically you *MUST* implement `request`.
+If you need additional logic for closing the transport you can also implement `close` or `aclose` depending on the type of client you're using.

 For example, HTTPX ships with a transport that uses the excellent [`urllib3` library](https://urllib3.readthedocs.io/en/latest/):